shiffman/ML-for-Creative-Coding/09-embeddings/README.md

 2. Focus specifically on embeddings with transformers.js (you could also revisit embeddings with TensorFlow.js or other ML platforms).
 Build upon [the semantic search or zero-shot classification/object detection examples](#code-examples) provided.
 If you're interested, although we didn't get to cover this in class, you could also experiment with [visualizing embeddings through clustering](#clustering-with-umap-dimensionality-reduction).
 3. If you already have an idea for your final project or prefer to continue developing a previous assignment or experiment, this is also encouraged.

 Please post your work and documentation to the [Assignment 6 Wiki page](https://github.com/shiffman/ML-for-Creative-Coding/wiki/Assignment-6).
-Have fun exploring!